arthurvidal91/pandoc_resume/resume.md

 modifying existing software to correct errors and improve performance.
 Almost all these solutions were implemented with ADF, EJB, JPA.
 One of these projects I've implemented an integration with RightNow Cloud Service.
-Also 2 years working in Digital Process Solutions and one BI Solution using Java EE, BPM and ADF.
+Also 2 years building and mantaining Digital Process Solutions and one BI Solution using Java EE, BPM and ADF.

 **Java Programmer** - Casa da Moeda do Brasil - CMB (Feb 2013 - Mar 2015)